-Tennis is one of the most bet sports in Asia.
+Tennis is one of the most popular sports in India.
 ATP for men and WTA for women are the highest professional levels.
 There are multiple top ATP events and many including the most prestigious WTA tournaments held on our continent.
 While perhaps this contributes to the popularity, vast betting opportunities are likely a larger factor.

 Check the left side menu of our website for the name of the country you live.
 If listed, click that link to find detailed information about internet betting specific to your location.
 These articles include deposit and pay out methods, laws, and various tips.
 In the article you are reading now I cover the most common ways to bet a tennis match, the best website for in-play tennis betting, and touch on the role of Asian countries and Asian players on the sport.

 The betting markets between online bookies vary.
 At sites such as DafaBet, which I cover in more detail later in this article, it is possible to bet far more ways than other sites.
 They offer in-play betting on each individual point, and have many other markets.
 In this section, I first start by covering the options that are common to most internet bookies.

 The above are the most common ways tennis is bet, but there are other markets too.
 I cover some but not all of these in my next section which covers the best site for betting tennis matches while they are live-in play.